immersive-web/webxr/webvr-migration.md

 It is not possible to trigger user activation events with WebVR input.

-The [`selectstart`](https://immersive-web.github.io/webxr/#eventdef-xrsession-selectstart), [`select`](https://immersive-web.github.io/webxr/#eventdef-xrsession-select), and [`selectend`](https://immersive-web.github.io/webxr/#eventdef-xrsession-selectend) events fired on an [`XRSession`](https://immersive-web.github.io/webxr/#xrsession-interface) indicate when the primary button/gesture of an [`XRInputSource`](https://immersive-web.github.io/webxr/#xrinputsource-interface) is being interacted with, and can be used to facilitate basic interaction without the need to observe the [`gamepad`](https://immersive-web.github.io/webxr-gamepads-module/#dom-xrinputsource-gamepad) state.
+The [`selectstart`](https://immersive-web.github.io/webxr/#eventdef-xrsession-selectstart), [`select`](https://immersive-web.github.io/webxr/#eventdef-xrsession-select), and [`selectend`](https://immersive-web.github.io/webxr/#eventdef-xrsession-selectend) events fired on an [`XRSession`](https://immersive-web.github.io/webxr/#xrsession-interface) indicate when the primary trigger, button, or gesture of an [`XRInputSource`](https://immersive-web.github.io/webxr/#xrinputsource-interface) is being interacted with, and can be used to facilitate basic interaction without the need to observe the [`gamepad`](https://immersive-web.github.io/webxr-gamepads-module/#dom-xrinputsource-gamepad) state.
 The [`select`](https://immersive-web.github.io/webxr/#eventdef-xrsession-select) event is a user activation event and can be used to begin media playback, among other things.

+There is also a corresponding set of [`squeezestart`](https://immersive-web.github.io/webxr/#eventdef-xrsession-squeezestart), [`squeeze`](https://immersive-web.github.io/webxr/#eventdef-xrsession-squeeze), and [`squeezeend`](https://immersive-web.github.io/webxr/#eventdef-xrsession-squeezeend) events that are fired when either a grip button or squeeze gesture is being interacted with.
+The [`squeeze`](https://immersive-web.github.io/webxr/#eventdef-xrsession-squeeze) event also is a user activation event.

 **WebVR**
 ```js